-Afterschool Programs help the economy; help build strong, safe communities and prepare our future innovators.
+Afterschool programs help the economy; help build strong, safe communities and prepare our future innovators.

-Afterschool programs help working parents keep their jobs (83 percent) and provide peace of mind about their children when they are at work (85 percent), according to a survey of parents with a child in an afterschool program.1
+Afterschool programs help working parents keep their jobs (83 percent) and provide peace of mind about their children when they are at work (85 percent), according to a survey of parents with a child in an afterschool program.

-Regular participation in afterschool programs has been shown to narrow the achievement gap between high-and low-income 5th graders, providing a broader base of qualified and equally equipped future workers.2
+Regular participation in afterschool programs has been shown to narrow the achievement gap between high-and low-income 5th graders, providing a broader base of qualified and equally equipped future workers.

 Worker productivity drops among parents without afterschool care.
-Missed days of work and distractions due to child health and safety concerns when childcare is inconsistent or unavailable cost businesses between \$50 and \$300 billion annually in lost productivity.3
+Missed days of work and distractions due to child health and safety concerns when childcare is inconsistent or unavailable cost businesses between \$50 and \$300 billion annually in lost productivity.

-Youth who participate in afterschool programs are less likely to use drugs or alcohol, be characterized as obese, or become teen parents.^{4,5}
+Youth who participate in afterschool programs are less likely to use drugs or alcohol or become teen parents.

-Students in afterschool programs attend school more often, do better in school and are more likely to graduate.6
+Students in afterschool programs attend school more often, do better in school and are more likely to graduate.